jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 [^fn-wf-phase]: This is a much more general concept: The gradient of a general quantum-mechanical phase is driving the probability flow of a system.
 In the case of a superconductor this turns out to be the actual charge current.

 [^fn-LC-lagrangian]: http://www.ingvet.kau.se/juerfuch/kurs/amek/prst/15_ldec.pdf

+[^fn-tunneling-influence]: Technically, the fact that the potential is slanted means that the bound-states can escape into the continuum due to the quantum tunneling effect.
+This gives the bound-states a finite life-time.